Stephen-Seo/mpd_info_screen/README.md

 Note that Escape key and Q key pressed when the window is focused closes the program.

+Also, the "H" key hides the drawn text while it is pressed.

 # Issues / TODO

 - [ ] UTF-8 Non-ascii font support